tlh45342/flask-example4/README.md

 ## SIDEBAR: Notes for creating a service for Linux based distributions

 I am putting my notes here now - because I will use them.
-Consider these random notes used to implement the Flask APP as a service.
+Consider these notes used to implement the Flask APP as a service.

 To create a service entry cd /etc/systemd/system Create a file that looks something like is found in the following block.